jwd83/fastapi-nextjs-postgres/README.md

 Install a local macos postgres server using postgres.app.
 Be sure to follow the install docs to set PATHs on their website.
 Startup the postgres app and get your initial setup done and running.

+# Python FastAPI backend

+The following section takes place in the fnp-backend folder.

 Inside the fnp-backend folder create and activate the python virtual environment.